Library Email Frequently Asked Questions

 You got a notice from the library...now what?
 Take action as soon as possible by returning or renewing items or reaching out to us for assistance.

-KU libraries items that check out for at least two weeks are eligible for a limited number of online renewals.
-Log into your account online to renew items that are due soon if you’re not finished with them.
+KU libraries items that check out for at least two weeks may be eligible for a limited number of online renewals.
+Log into My Account online to renew items that are due soon if you’re not finished with them.

-If you find items that say Not Renewable, they might be short-term checkouts (less than 2 weeks) or you’ve used all your online renewals and need to bring the items to the library for renewal in person.
-Reach out to 785-864-4715 or libfines@ku.edu with questions.
+If you find items that say Not Renewable, they might be items that aren't eligible for online renewals or you’ve used all your online renewals and need to bring the items to the library for renewal in person.
+Reach out to 785-864-4715 or libraryaccount@ku.edu with questions.

 If you received notice that an item has been Recalled, a new due date will be shown on the email notification and on your online account.
 When items are recalled, your borrowing period is shortened.
 You can reply to the email notification or reach out for help with questions.

-In general, you will also incur fees if your books or items are marked lost.
-Items are automatically marked lost when they are overdue for a certain number of days, depending on the item type.
-See the questions below for more about lost items and how to reduce or eliminate lost item fees.
+You will incur Lost Item Replacement fees if your books or items are marked lost.
+Items are automatically marked lost when they are overdue for a certain number of days, depending on the item.
+See the questions below for more about lost items.

 Most importantly, if you've received an overdue notice, take action as soon as possible to renew, return, or reach out for assistance.
 Library staff can answer questions and provide help for your specific situation.
 Come by the library, chat with Ask a Librarian, call 785-864-4715, or email libraryaccount@ku.edu.

 When an item becomes significantly overdue it is automatically marked lost.
-When an item is marked lost, patrons incur lost Item Replacement fees and Lost Item Processing fees.
+When an item is marked lost, patrons incur Lost Item Replacement fees.

 Please note: Interlibrary Loan Items (marked ILL on your account and outfitted with a paper jacket with due date) are borrowed from partner libraries outside KU and follow their home library policies.
-Reach out to KU Libraries to connect to individualized help for questions about lost or overdue notices for ILL items.
+Call 785-864-3960 or email illborr@ku.edu to connect to individualized help for questions about lost or overdue notices for ILL items.

-If you have received Lost Item Replacement fees and Lost Item Processing fees, take action as soon as possible or reach out to the libraries for assistance if you're not sure what to do.
-You can call 785-864-4715 or email libfines@ku.edu to speak directly to knowledgeable folks who can help.
+If you have received Lost Item Replacement fees, take action as soon as possible or ask the libraries for assistance if you're not sure what to do.
+You can call 785-864-4715 or email libraryaccount@ku.edu to speak directly to knowledgeable folks who can help.

-In all cases, it is a good idea to check your account online for the best, most current information about your KU Libraries checkouts.
+In all cases, it is a good idea to check My Account online for the best, most current information about your KU Libraries checkouts.

-In some cases, notices may be generated before the items are discharged from patron accounts.
-For example, if you returned an item overnight, the automated morning emails may have gone out before library staff arrived to discharge the overnight returns.
+In some cases, notices may be generated before the items are checked in.
+For example, if you returned an item overnight, automated emails may have gone out before library staff arrived to discharge the overnight returns.

 If you returned something to the Edwards Welcome Center in Overland Park, it might take up to a week for those items to reach the Lawrence campus libraries.